NicoleSchwartz/Food/Dinner/chili.md

 ## Directions
 * put bullion and seasonings in crock pot
-* cook meat and onion in pan then move to crock pot once they are cooked
+* cook meat and onion in pan then move to crock pot once they are cooked OR TVP
 * mix in beans, tomatoes
 * let cook 8+ hours
 * serve over rice or pasta or tortilla chips and top with sour cream and cheese

 ## Notes
+* hydrate TVP for 15 minutes water or broth
+* if using dried beans - One 15.5 ounce can of beans = 1 ½ cups cooked = ¾-to-1 cup dried beans AS PER https://www.beansbeansbeans.com/dried-beans-to-canned-conversion-table
 * modify as desired, feel free to swap meats, mix meats, etc
 * i have tried making lapsang souchong tea extra strong and using that in there with the bullion powder, it was meh.